-- Primary damage-racking moves: jab, down tilt, neutral special, and side special.
+- Neutral options: jab, down tilt, neutral special, and side special.
 Mega Man’s jab is a quick multi-strike projectile that can be used either out of shield or in a neutral position.
 Down tilt is a fast sliding kick that moves Mega Man forward.
 Shadow Blade and Crash Bomber are best used from a distance and help to rack up chip damage from afar.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.

 Thank you so much for reading!
 Although the guide may be coming to an end, your training most certainly isn’t: there’s always a way to make an amiibo stronger, and yours is no exception.
 If you need additional help, check out the Amiibo Mechanics & Metagame Guide.
 If you want to ask specific questions, you can also stop by our Discord server.